 A daisy poultice or ointment shouldn't be used to treat open wounds.
 Anything that comes into contact with an open or bleeding wound must be sterile.

 How to Make a Daisy Chain

 Daisy chains are fun for children to make.
-Some adults enjoy making them, too!
-Joining daisies in a ring creates a chain that can be used as a bracelet, a necklace or a crown.
-Provided lots of daisies are blooming in an area, the population won't be hurt if daisies are picked to make a chain.
+(Some adults enjoy making them, too.)
+Joining daisies in a ring creates a chain that can be used as a bracelet, a necklace, or a crown.
+Provided lots of daisies are blooming in an area, the population won't be hurt if a small number of flowers are picked.

-The process of making a daisy chain is simple.
+The process of making a chain is simple.

 - Pick some daisies.

-- Make a slit in one daisy's stem with a fingernail.
+- Make a slit in one flower’s stem with a fingernail.
 If your nails aren't long enough, use a knife or scissors.
 (Be careful with sharp edges.)

 - Thread a second daisy's stem through the hole in the first stem.

-- Make a slit in the second daisy's stem.
+- Make a slit in the second flower’s stem.